 Are you in the market for a new 4 weight fly reel?
 This article introduces you to 5 of the best 4 weight fly reels on the market.
 I also take you through the thought process behind selecting a good 4 weight fly reel.

-A good 4 weight fly reel should be more than a line holder.
+A good 4 wt reel should be more than a line holder.
 On lighter setups, like 2 and 3 weights, a fly reel merely has to store line as you seldomly target fish that are strong enough to make long runs.
 A 4 weight reel should have a dependable drag.

-Here are 5 of the best 4 weight fly reels around:
+If you’re looking for the best fly reels overall you can see our post on that.
+Until then here are 5 of the best 4 weight fly reels around: